“ It is also the custom

 to adorn them very nicely ”

 Ridinger, Martin Elias (1731 Augsburg 1780).
 Ditto loaded Mule.
 On precipitous path to the left, whining.
 Richly decorated with bells and colorful pompons and fringes and loaded with two baskets with one lamb each.
 On top cage with drake and pheasant (?).
 Instructive, too, the clearly recognizable shoeing (see below).
-Colored etching/engraving.
+Colored etching with engraving.
 Inscribed: MULUS. / Detto beladen Maulthier. / Le Mulet chargé. / Familia I. Einhüfig. / Ridinger =.
 12⅜ × 8¼ in (31.5 × 21 cm).

-Thienemann & Schwarz 984. – IN THE RIDINGERS’ ORIGINAL COLORING from the unnumbered Colored Animal Kingdom created since 1754 and concluded finally posthumously not before 1773 (“Complete copies are next to untraceable”, so Weigel, Art Cat., part XXVIII, Ridinger Appendix 63a as merely 120-sheet torso, 1857 ! , but also just individual plates quite rarely on the market only, at niemeyer’s presently nevertheless the one as the others). – Remaining uncolored contrary to the prospectus, a second edition from the plates shortened even under loss of animals and with modified titling and the Ridinger inscription removed, yet now numbered, was published by Engelbrecht/Herzberg in Augsburg 1824/25.
+Thienemann & Schwarz 984. – IN THE RIDINGERS’ ORIGINAL COLORING from the unnumbered Colored Animal Kingdom created since 1754 and concluded finally posthumously not before 1773 (“Complete copies are next to untraceable”, so Weigel, Art Cat., sect.
+XXVIII, Ridinger Appendix 63a as merely 120-sheet torso, 1857 ! , but also just individual plates quite rarely on the market only, at niemeyer’s presently nevertheless the one as the others). – Remaining uncolored contrary to the prospectus, a second edition from the plates shortened even under loss of animals and with modified titling and the Ridinger inscription removed, yet now numbered, was published by Engelbrecht/Herzberg in Augsburg 1824/25.

 The attribution of the work to Johann Elias’ eldest, Martin Elias, arises from the notation of the inscription provable otherwise in the Animal Kingdom only with the Camel Deer (Guanaco; Th.
 1038) as “M. El.
 Ridinger =”.